Ivy Mike: Detonation

 The fireball created by the explosion had a maximum radius of 2.9 to 3.3 km.
-The maximum radius was reached a number of seconds after the detonation, during which the hot fireball lifted up due to buoyancy.
+The maximum radius was reached several seconds after the detonation, during which the hot fireball lifted up due to buoyancy.
 While still relatively close to the ground, the fireball had yet to reach its maximum dimensions and was thus approximately 5.2 km wide.
 The mushroom cloud rose to an altitude of 17 km in less than 90 seconds.
 One minute later it had reached 33 km, before stabilizing at 41 km with the top eventually spreading out to a diameter of 161 km with a stem 32 km wide.

 The blast created a crater 1.9 km in diameter and 50 m deep where Elugelab had once been; the blast and water waves from the explosion (some waves up to 6 m high) stripped the test islands clean of vegetation, as observed by a helicopter survey within 60 minutes after the test, by which time the mushroom cloud and steam were blown away.
 Radioactive coral debris fell upon ships positioned 56 km away, and the immediate area around the atoll was heavily contaminated.

 Close to the fireball, lightning discharges were rapidly triggered.

 The entire shot was documented by the filmmakers of Lookout Mountain studios.
-A post-production explosion sound was overdubbed over what was a completely silent detonation from the vantage point of the camera, with the blast wave sound only arriving a number of seconds later, as akin to thunder, with the exact time depending on its distance.
+A post-production explosion sound was overdubbed over what was a completely silent detonation from the vantage point of the camera, with the blast wave sound only arriving later, as akin to thunder, with the exact time depending on its distance.
 The film was also accompanied by powerful, Wagner-esque music featured on many test films of that period and was hosted by actor Reed Hadley.
 A private screening was given to President Dwight D. Eisenhower who had succeeded President Harry S. Truman in January 1953.
 In 1954, the film was released to the public after censoring, and was shown on commercial television channels.

 Edward Teller, perhaps the most ardent supporter of the development of the hydrogen bomb, was in Berkeley, California, at the time of the shot.
 He was able to receive first notice that the test was successful by observing a seismometer, which picked up the shock wave that traveled through the earth from the Pacific Proving Grounds.
 In his memoirs, Teller wrote that he immediately sent an unclassified telegram to Dr. Elizabeth "Diz" Graves, the head of the rump project remaining at Los Alamos during the shot.
-The unclassified telegram contained only the words "It's a boy," which came hours earlier than any other word from Enewetak.
+The telegram contained only the words "It's a boy," which came hours earlier than any other word from Enewetak.